Treating & Managing NHL

 When to Refer

 Refer all patients with suspected lymphoma to a clinical hematologist, medical oncologist, or general physician (if appropriate ie. in regional/rural areas) who works in association with a multidisciplinary team and has appropriate expertise in the management of lymphoma.
 Often, lymphoma workup, diagnosis, specialist referral, and treatment plan can all be done in the outpatient setting.
-However, high grade lymphomas such as Burkitt lymphoma, subsets of diffuse large B-cell lymphoma, lymphoblastic lymphoma, some mantle cell lymphomas, and peripheral T- and NK-cell are associated with high tumor proliferation rate and extensive disease burden that can result in medical emergencies.
+However, high grade lymphomas such as Burkitt lymphoma, subsets of diffuse large B-cell lymphoma, lymphoblastic lymphoma, some mantle cell lymphomas, and peripheral T- and NK-cell lymphomas are associated with high tumor proliferation rate and extensive disease burden that can result in medical emergencies.
 Prompt recognition of this subset is vital as medical emergencies related to aggressive lymphoma confer a worse prognosis.
-Recognition of potential emergencies by the generalist is important as they may be present during initial presentation and necessitate hospitalization and need immediate hematology/oncology consultation for intervention and expedited treatment.1,2
+Recognition of potential emergencies by the generalist is important as they may be present during initial presentation and necessitate hospitalization and require immediate hematology/oncology consultation for intervention and expedited treatment.1,2

 Treatment